Why Prefab Toilet Buildings Outperform Concrete/Masonry Construction

 Here is how they compare on the key factors for asset managers:

-Concrete toilet blocks are heavy, wet-trade reliant structures.
-This means curing times, weather delays and a busy construction site that remains fenced off from the public for weeks or months.
-Furthermore, once the concrete is poured, the design is rigid; future modifications or refurbishments are difficult and expensive.
+Even in the best scenario, you can have a busy construction site that remains fenced off from the public for weeks or months.
+Furthermore, once the concrete is poured, the design is rigid; modifications or refurbishments are difficult and expensive.

 Advantages of Modus Prefab Toilet Buildings